St-Pius-X-Tech-Office/RankOne/RankOne.md

 ```
 ## Conclusion
 The API documentation doesn't mention anything about token limits, so running it multiple times should pose no issue.
-The CSV could be saved into a onedrive folder, which then gets moved to Sharepoint and emailed to the necessary contacts.
+The CSV could be saved into a OneDrive folder, which then gets moved to Sharepoint and emailed to the necessary contacts.